Enhanced Concrete Scanning Prevents Potential Mishap

 Scope of Work:

-The scope involved performing a comprehensive GPR scan to identify the position of rebar, conduits, and other subsurface features, including an analysis to determine the slab type.
-The GPR scanning covered several trenches laid out for plumbing and was aimed at ensuring that no critical elements (rebar, electrical conduits, or structural beams) would be compromised during the upcoming excavation work.
+The scope of work included conducting a comprehensive GPR scan to locate rebar, conduits, and other subsurface features, along with an analysis to confirm the slab type.
+The GPR scan focused on several trenches designated for plumbing, ensuring that no critical elements—such as rebar, electrical conduits, or structural beams—would be compromised during the planned excavation.

-Upon recognizing inconsistencies in the radar data, our team immediately flagged the need for further analysis.
-Xradar was able to interpret the radargram accurately, identifying the slab as suspended rather than on grade.
-The ability to differentiate between air gaps (suspended slab) and soil beneath the slab (slab-on-grade) allowed us to provide the client with the correct information.
+When inconsistencies were detected in the radar data, the team promptly flagged the need for further analysis.
+Xradar accurately interpreted the radargram, identifying the slab as suspended rather than slab-on-grade.
+By distinguishing between air gaps (indicating a suspended slab) and soil beneath the slab (typical of slab-on-grade), we were able to provide the client with the correct information.
+The team’s proactive approach to verifying site conditions prevented critical errors, and a subsequent visual inspection confirmed the presence of a parking level below the unit.

 Methodology:

-Our team used Ground Penetrating Radar (GPR) technology to scan the slab’s subsurface.
-We relied on Xradar™, which provides accurate readings of subsurface elements and slab conditions.
-Key steps included:
+The team employed Ground Penetrating Radar (GPR) technology to scan the subsurface of the slab.
+We utilized Xradar™, known for its accurate readings of subsurface elements and slab conditions.
+Key steps in the process included:

-1. Performing a site walkthrough to visually inspect the surroundings.
+1. Conducting a site walkthrough to visually inspect the surroundings.

-2. Interpreting the radargram to detect anomalies such as air gaps below the slab, which indicated the presence of a suspended slab.
+2. Interpreting the radargram to identify anomalies, such as air gaps beneath the slab, which suggested the presence of a suspended slab.

-3. Re-assessing data when inconsistencies between the expected slab type and radar signals were detected, followed by a secondary inspection of the area.
+3. Re-evaluating the data when inconsistencies arose between the expected slab type and the radar signals, followed by a secondary inspection of the area.

 Findings/Results:

-Our scans revealed that the slab was suspended, with clear indications of an air gap beneath the slab, as opposed to soil or aggregate expected in a slab-on-grade.
+Our scans revealed that the slab was suspended, showing clear signs of an air gap beneath it, rather than the soil or aggregate typically found in a slab-on-grade.
 Additional findings included:

-• Two layers of rebar, which is more typical of suspended slabs.
+1. Two layers of rebar, which are characteristic of suspended slabs.

-• The data collected helped confirm the exact slab thickness and structural reinforcements in place.
+3. The collected data confirmed the exact slab thickness and the structural reinforcements in place.

 Conclusion:

-By correctly identifying the slab type and providing accurate subsurface mapping, we prevented a potential structural disaster.
-Our proactive approach to scanning and the use of advanced GPR technology allowed the project to proceed safely, avoiding errors and delays.
+By accurately identifying the slab type and delivering precise subsurface mapping, we averted a potential structural disaster.
+Our proactive approach to scanning, combined with advanced GPR technology, ensured that the project could move forward safely, preventing errors and delays.

 Below are a few photos from the scanning company that were included in their job summary report: